 After nearly two years of construction, the sparkling copper Biomedical Sciences Partnership Building — whose grand opening Feb.
-23 is part of an anniversary celebration for the UA Health Sciences — will bring scientists and researchers together to discover innovative solutions to today’s most pressing health issues.
+23 was part of an anniversary celebration for the UA Health Sciences — now brings scientists and researchers together to discover innovative solutions to today’s most pressing health issues.

 The 10-story, 245,000-square-foot building is the latest addition to the growing downtown Phoenix Biomedical Campus.
 Part of the University of Arizona College of Medicine – Phoenix, it is adjacent to the college’s award-winning Health Sciences Education Building and connected through a walkway labeled the "Grand Canyon."

-The first tenants in the $136 million structure will be:
+The first tenants in the $136 million structure are: